dropofwill/nlp-predicting-turn-types/README.md

 Produce the necessary performance measures for reporting purposes.

+Output CSV with our predictions in the same format as the input.

 ## Feature ideas:

 Question words as features: how, what, where, when, who, etc.?